 Suicide Accounts for 2% of deaths in people with HIV/AIDS

-According to a study that took place over the period of 15 years in England and Wales, men living with HIV are much more likely to commit suicide than people who don’t have the condition – especially in the first year after they have been diagnosed.
+According to a study that took place over the period of 15 years in England and Wales, men living with HIV are much more likely to commit suicide than people who don’t have the condition – especially in the first year after being diagnosed.
 Public Health England representative Sara Croxford reported this result at the British HIV Association which was recently held in Liverpool.

 There is a lot of stigma surrounding HIV and these findings prompted her to say that this needs to change and improvements need to be made in terms of testing, in addition to support for those who live with the condition.
 This will hopefully help the suicide rates in coming years by helping sufferers get the support they need.